 Riku seems satisfied to hear this, as it confirms that Roxas is indeed Sora’s Nobody and he wasn’t sure until now (this will look so stupid in Days).
 Roxas is upset to think he’s somebody else.
 It seems the poor guy already had identity issues at this point, well before he was trapped in a digital prison.
 Roxas summons the Oathkeeper while shouting that he’s “Nobody else.”
 Now that he’s dual-wielding against an unarmed man, Roxas wins handily.
 It’s at this point that Riku gives up on winning a straight fight, and starts talking about having to let out his “dark power […] even if it changes me forever.”
 Roxas is just sort of stunned by the Riku getting back up after the beating he just gave him.
 I’d probably be doing the same!

 Riku reaches up and removes that blindfold he’s been wearing – the one everyone has been wondering about since they first saw the secret ending of KH1.
 As he removes it, transforms into Ansem Seeker of Darkness, complete with Guardian.
 You can only conclude that the blindfold was obscuring Riku from his… uh… dark reality?
 I wonder.
 Sora had to close his eyes to see the true Riku, so did Riku have to close his own eyes to see his true self?
-That’s nice and all, but didn’t CoM imply that Riku’s darkness was his reality?
+That’s nice and all, but didn’t CoM imply that Riku’s darkness is his reality, and that he should accept that?
 Normally I’d complain about KH2 ignoring the lessons of CoM, but remember that this is a FM+ scene.
 FM+ typically shows CoM more respect than this!

 Now that Riku has become the Seeker of Darkness, the fight is over in an instant.
 I love how quickly and decisively the fight ends after Riku gives in.
 Shounen has a way of boosting a character’s power when they go through a character moment, but the genre has a bad habit of dragging out the impact for flash value.
-Since the impact in this duel was a foregone conclusion, FM+ shows a lot of maturity in ending the scene immediately.
-Roxas is out like a light, and Riku says “I have accepted it.”
+Since the impact in this duel was a foregone conclusion, FM+ shows a lot of maturity in ending the scene in only a few seconds.
+Roxas is out like a light, and Riku says, “I have accepted it.”

 DiZ arrives, and Riku hides his face partly out of shame, and partly because FM+’s hands were tied by the original canon, which said that DiZ was not allowed to know that Riku had transformed at this point – what else could they do?
 Riku reports that Roxas “could feel Sora.”
 DiZ is incredulous.
 “Oh, he told you how he ‘felt,’ did he?
 Ridiculous.
 A Nobody cannot feel anything.”
 DiZ bigotry is underlined here to make up for the deficiency in KH2, as his bigotry is a theme we’ll be exploring again in Days.
 By emphasizing it, I believe Nomura was trying to drive an important point home here in FM+, but again, that’s going to have to wait.